dann1/one-deploy/arch_evpn.md

 ```

 > [!IMPORTANT]
+> The attribute `VXLAN_MODE: evpn` **must** be present in the VNET definition (otherwise there would be no point in enabling the `evpn` feature).
+Using the attribute `IP_LINK_CONF: nolearning=` is recommended.
 > Attribute `VXLAN_MODE: evpn` (`IP_LINK_CONF: nolearning=` is recommended) **must** be used in the VNET definition, otherwise there is no point in enabling the `evpn` feature whatsoever.

 > [!WARNING]
-> Because VXLAN protocol header takes some space in each UDP packet you should decrease the MTU (`1450` is the usual value) in your VXLAN VNET definitions to accomodate.
+> Because the VXLAN protocol header uses some space in each UDP packet, you should decrease the MTU (`1450` is the usual value) in your VXLAN VNET definitions to accommodate.

-After providing all the above config you can provision your environment as usual:
+After providing the above configurations you can provision your environment as usual:

 ```shell
 $ make I=inventory/evpn0.yml